By Norman Manzon

 3. Who May Pray?

-One thing that rabbinic synagogues get right, and many churches where even extemporaneous prayer takes place do not, is the fact that everybody prays, not just the rabbi or selected elders or deacons.
+One thing that rabbinic synagogues get right and many churches where even extemporaneous prayer takes place do not, is the fact that everybody prays, not just the rabbi, the pastor or selected elders or deacons.
 Acts 2:41-42 speaks of repeated corporate New Testament prayer that included everyone:

 Based on verse 42, it is likely that many of these meetings were called and overseen by some whom the Lord was raising up as leaders.
 Certainly, the apostles led some of them.
 In other words, such meetings functioned as incipient local congregations where everyone had the liberty to pray.